Step 10: Configure ignored files | Admin

 **/Engine/Binaries/DotNET/UnrealBuildTool.xml

-# Ignore version files in the Engine/Binaries directory created by UBT
+# Version files created by UBT

 **/Engine/Binaries/**/*.version